ray-project/ray/doc/source/lightgbm-ray.rst

 This depends on your workload and your cluster setup.
 Generally there is no inherent benefit of running more than one remote actor per node for CPU-only training.
-This is because XGBoost core can already leverage multiple CPUs via threading.
+This is because LightGBM core can already leverage multiple CPUs via threading.

 However, there are some cases when you should consider starting more than one actor per node: